 A central line, a PICC line or a portacath is put in by a nurse or a doctor under local or general anaesthetic.
 They can stay in for many months.
 They all go into a main vein in the chest.
 The end of the tube sits in a large vein near your heart.
 You can have treatment through the lines and have blood taken from them.

-Possible problems with intravenous lines include infections, line blockage, blood clots forming and very rarely a PICC line may split.
+Possible problems with intravenous lines include infections, line blockages, blood clots and very rarely a PICC line may split.